dabarreto/automate_boring_stuff/analytics_paradigm.md

-Analytics paradigm
+# Analytics paradigm
-Regardless of type of industry, this paradigm provides a repeatable pathway for effective data problem solving.
+Regardless of type of industry, this paradigm provides a repeatable pathway for effective data problem solving:
 1. Decompose the Ask
 2. Identify Data Sources
 3. Define Strategy and Metrics